ppy/osu-wiki/news/2026/2026-01-11-vocaloid-mapping-contest-3-phase-1-results-new-featured-artist-epiaeon.md

 All difficulties must be 100% collaborative.
 Contributions to each difficulty should be approximately evenly split 50/50.
 Difficulties in excess of the required spread as seen above are not permitted.
 Any excessive spread gaps created as a result of this can be ignored, so as to not restrict the mapping of higher difficulties.

+Your submissions for this round are due on **22 February 2026 @ 11:59pm UTC**.
+Good luck!

 ## New Featured Artist: ePiaeon

 If you were to come up with a list of the most standout new VOCALOID producers of 2025, ePiaeon would certainly come to mind, thanks to his most recent song, *FLOP ERA*, absolutely topping the VOCALOID music charts at the end of 2025.